 Mobile telephone batteries and mobile telephone chargers

-Portable self-powered radios, including two-way and weather band radios
+Radios - portable self-powered (including battery operated) - includes two-way and weather band radios

 Tarps and other plastic sheeting

 These supplies do not qualify for tax exemption:

 Batteries for automobiles, boats and other motorized vehicles

 Repair or replacement parts for emergency preparation supplies